MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Add-VMGpuPartitionAdapter.md

 ```

 ### -OptimalPartitionVRAM
-the optimal VRAM supported by the host GPU.
+The optimal VRAM in byte supported by the host GPU.
 This is defined by the manufacturer's driver.

 ```yaml
 Type: UInt64